How to effectively implement business process change

 Clear communication is key at this stage as well.
 You want your team to understand that this process is not set in stone and that you value their feedback and are open to new ideas.

-Start documenting your current processes with a process flow template.Go now
+Start documenting your business process changes with a current vs. future state flowchart template.Go now

 Lucidchart is the intelligent diagramming application that empowers teams to clarify complexity, align their insights, and build the future—faster.
 With this intuitive, cloud-based solution, everyone can work visually and collaborate in real time while building flowcharts, mockups, UML diagrams, and more.